bakwanj4gung/newspaper-maker/README.md

 # Newspaper Maker

-Welcome, mate!
-You've found the **Newpaper Maker** project.
+Welcome!
+You've found the **Newspaper Maker** project.
 This project is 100% free to use (for good purposes!).
 If you want to make some changes, just clone this repo by running:
 ```
 git clone https://github.com/bakwanj4gung/old-newspaper.git
 ```